-If the photo is simply of a person (e.g. headshot) or a photo of a very specific item (e.g. umbrella), it's okay to caption the photo with the name of the person or item without any
+If the photo is simply of a person (e.g. headshot) or a photo of a very specific item (e.g. umbrella), it's okay to caption the photo with the name of the person or item without any punctuation.
+In other cases, it is also okay to use incomplete sentences in a caption, but this may depend upon the publication and their requirements.
+[22]

-An example of a caption without punctuation might be: -Toyota 345X Transmission"
+An example of a caption without punctuation might be: "Toyota 345X Transmission"

-An example of the difference between a complete and incomplete caption: Complete - - Actress Ann Levy takes the Acura 325 for a spin on the British test drive course in London.
-Incomplete - - Taking the Acura 325 for a spin."
+An example of the difference between a complete and incomplete caption: Complete - "Actress Ann Levy takes the Acura 325 for a spin on the British test drive course in London."
+Incomplete - "Taking the Acura 325 for a spin."